 \subsection{Incomplete solvers (stochastic local search)}

 In the \OKlibrary{} we use the \texttt{Ubcsat} suite (see \cite{ubcsat}) of local-search algorithms in version 1-2-0.
 The considered algorithms are GSAT, GWSAT, GSAT-TABU, HSAT, HWSAT, WALKSAT, WALKSAT-TABU, WALKSAT-TABU-NoNull, Novelty, Novelty+, Novelty++, Novelty+p, Adaptive Novelty+, RNovelty, RNovelty+, SAPS, RSAPS, SAPS/NR, PAWS, DDFW, G2WSAT, Adaptive G2WSat, VW1, VW2, RoTS, IRoTS, SAMD.
 The performance of local-search algorithms is very much instance-dependent, and so a good choice of algorithms is essential.
 Our experiments yield the following selection criteria: \begin{itemize} \item For standard problems (Section \ref{sec-comp}) the best advice seems to use GSAT-TABU for $t \leq 23$, to use RoTS for $t > 23$, and to use Adaptive G2WSat for $t > 33$ (also trying DDFW then). \item For the palindromic problems (Section \ref{sec:Palindromes}) GSAT-TABU is the best algorithm. \end{itemize} For a given $t$ in principle we let these algorithm run for $n=t+1,t+2, \dots, $, until the search seems unable to find a solution.
-But running these algorithms from scratch on these vdW-problems is much less effective than using an incremental approach, based on a solution found for $n-1$, and for palindromic vdW-problems a solution found for $n-2$ (according to Lemma \ref{lem:transferpdpartitions}) as initial guess, and repeating this process for the next $n$: this helps to go much quicker through the easier part of the search space (of possible $n$), and also seems to help for the harder problems.
+But running these algorithms from scratch on these vdW-problems is much less effective than using an incremental approach, based on a solution found for $n-1$, respectively for palindromic vdW-problems on a solution found for $n-2$ (according to Lemma \ref{lem:transferpdpartitions}), as initial guess, and repeating this process for the next $n$: this helps to go much quicker through the easier part of the search space (of possible $n$), and also seems to help for the harder problems.
 Finally, we recall that in Subsection \ref{sec:Somenewconjectures} we explained how we made the distinction between lower bounds we conjecture to be exact and sheer lower bounds.